Harmonic maps into the exceptional symmetric space $G_2/SO(4)$: Harmonic maps and their twistor lifts

 There is a unique holomorphic structure on $\CC^n$ with $\bar{\pa}$-operator given over each coordinate domain $(U,z)$ by $D^{\varphi}_{\bar z}$ \cite{koszul-malgrange}, we call this the \emph{(Koszul--Malgrange) holomorphic structure induced by $\varphi$}; the resulting holomorphic vector bundle will be denoted by $(\CC^n, D^{\varphi}_{\bar z})$.
 Then \cite{uhlenbeck} \emph{a smooth map $\varphi:M\to \U{n}$ is harmonic if and only if, on each coordinate domain, $\A$ is a holomorphic endomorphism of the holomorphic vector bundle $(\CC^n, D^{\varphi}_{\bar z})$}.

-Now, for any holomorphic (or antiholomorphic) endomorphism $E$, at points where it does not have maximal rank, we shall `fill out zeros' as in \cite[Proposition 2.2]{burstall-wood} (cf.\ \cite[\S 3.1]{unitons}) to make its image and kernel into holomorphic subbundles $\Ima E$ (which we often denote simply by $E(\CC^n)$) and $\ker E$ of $\CC^n$.
+For any holomorphic endomorphism $E$, at points where it does not have maximal rank, we shall `fill out zeros' as in \cite[Proposition 2.2]{burstall-wood} (cf.\ \cite[\S 3.1]{unitons}) to make its image and kernel into holomorphic subbundles $\Ima E$ (which we often denote simply by $E(\CC^n)$) and $\ker E$ of $\CC^n$.

 For any $k,n$ with $0 \leq k \leq n$, let $G_k(\cn^n)$ (resp.\ $G_k(\rn^n)$) denote the Grassmannian of $k$-dimensional subspaces of $\cn^n$ (resp.\ $\rn^n$).
 The class of maps which we consider is given by the following generalization of a notion that F.~E.\ Burstall \cite{burstall-grass} defined for harmonic maps $M \to G_k(\cn^n)$.
+A more general formulation is given in \S \ref{subsec:nilconformal}.